hruday2503/hruday2503/README.md

 # Hi 👋, I'm Hruday Divakaran

-🌟 A second-year Computer Science Engineering student
+🌟 A 3rd-year Computer Science Engineering student
 💡 Working on **Quantum Computing**, **AI/ML**, and **Embedded Systems**
 🎯 Passionate about building futuristic tech like **Hyperloop** and **AI-based innovations**